 A college or university co-op training program lets you get full-time work experience in between periods of going to school full time.
 You may be able to get help paying for some of your costs—like books, tuition, and housing—if you’re part of a co-op.
 Find out if you can get these education benefits.

-Can I get education benefits for co-op training?
+Am I eligible for education benefits for co-op training?

-You may be able to get money for books, tuition, and housing if you meet all of the requirements listed below.
+You may be eligible to get money for books, tuition, and housing if you meet all of these requirements.

 All of these must be true:

 - You’re enrolled at an approved Institution of Higher Learning (IHL), and